-“The school doesn’t allow it,” the mom said.
+“The school doesn’t allow it,” Clark said.
 “I’ve gotten calls saying she couldn’t have it with her.
 I’m going to print out a copy of this law and make sure Sami has it in her backpack, along with her inhaler.”

 The law is one thing, reality something else

-- A CDC study shows 34 million Americans, or 1 in 9, have been diagnosed with asthma at some point in their lifetimes.
+- A CDC study shows 34 million Americans (1 in 9) have been diagnosed with asthma at some point in their lifetimes.